Best Vegan Dog Food Brands on the Market This Year

 Credit: V-Dog

 I have to give this brand major props for being the first vegan dog food company in the U.S. I know a couple of people who feed their dogs this kibble and they (and the pups) love it.
+Their Kind Kibble is extremely well-reviewed, and clearly loved by pet owners and dogs, alike.

 • Nutritional profile: V-dog’s Kind Kibble is AAFCO-certified and packed with healthy, protein-rich ingredients like dried peas, pea protein, brown rice, oatmeal, lentils, and quinoa.
 It has 24% crude protein and other added vitamins and minerals like B12, vitamins A, E, D2, and more.
 They also have these great Breath Bones and Wiggle Biscuits that are equally as nutritious.